KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 not as unfolding,
 but as **resonant totality**.

-The soul’s journey is not an event —
+The soul's journey is not an event —
 it is a **possibility already included**.

 The arc is not drawn —